ShawnMurd/ShawnMurd.github.io/README.md

 ~Fix menu so links that are clicked are not highlighted purple and so that the link responds when the cursor is hovered over it (use jQuery)

+~Fix mixing ratio units on Thermodynamics page from kg/kg to g/kg

 ~Possibly add scripts for dynamic meteorolgical quantities (vorticity? divergence?)

 ~Add downloads for Python code that performs the same tasks